floooh/oryol/README.md

 ## _Public Service Announcements_

+- **13-Jun-2015**: compiling the samples for PNaCl with the latest pepper_canary is currently broken because of this issue: https://code.google.com/p/nativeclient/issues/detail?id=4200

 - **22-May-2015**: master branch might be broken a bit in the next couple days, don't panic, if I get back to a somewhat stable state I'll move the remaining D3D11 work into a branch (•_•) / ( •_•)>⌐■-■ / (⌐■_■)

 - **17-Jan-2015**: I have switched the Oryol master branch over to use